magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/renderdoc.md

 You can view any pixel texture in your capture with these instructions.

+## Suggested Settings

+Magic Leap suggests the following settings for Renderdoc:
+1. Navigate to Tools > Settings > Core > Open Advanced Config Editor > Remote Server > TimeoutMS.
+2. Set the value to **30000** or up to **60000**.
+This increases the time Renderdoc can spend waiting for an action sent to the device to complete.
+This helps in cases where the USB connection is slow and the default lower timeout (**5000**) may cause issues opening or taking captures on device.

 ## Known Issues that Can Affect a RenderDoc Capture

 The following are known issues when taking a RenderDoc capture: